JadeMaveric/IP/README.md

 # Image Processing
 A collection image processing algorithms implemented in Python (numpy, pillow) I had to implement these are part of my practical work.
-The GUI is build using wx-python
+The GUI is built using wx-python

 ![ip_expt_demo](https://user-images.githubusercontent.com/12978899/99901690-81625880-2cde-11eb-84ba-3e9a6eda3fc1.gif)